City Break Athens: from the Acropolis to Piraeus

 For tourists, Athens means some interesting sights, most of them in the city center.
 Acropolis is read on everyone's lips when it comes to Athens.
 Then Panathenaic Stadium, Temple of Zeus in Olympia, Philopappos Monument.
 Plus many other museums.

-... then we went up to the Philopappos Monument.
-From here I could photograph the Acropolis, but also the sea.
+… Then I went up to the Philopappos Monument.
+From here I was able to photograph the Acropolis much better, but also the sea.

 We also passed the Panathenaic Stadium, also known as Kallimármaro.
 It is the only stadium in the world that was built entirely of marble.
 It has an 50 000 seating capacity.
 After its renovation in 1895, it hosted the opening ceremony of the modern 1896 Olympiad.

 The Panathenaic Stadium was also used at the 2004 Olympic Games.
-Here was the "archery" competition and the marathon women's and men's final point.
-The Panathenaic stadium has been used for various shows as well.
+This is where the "archery" competition and the end point of the marathon for women and men took place.
+The Panathenaic Stadium has also been used for various shows.

 On our trip, we also passed the Temple of Zeus in Olympia.
 The archaeological site Olympia was inscribed in the 1989 year on the list of UNESCO world cultural heritage.

-For Greece, these are an important part of the country's wealth and are worth a visit at least once.
+For Greece, they are an important part of the country's wealth and are worth visiting at least once.
 The Greeks even make money from "stones".